hip911/api-gateway-secure-pet-store/API-Workshop/workshop-parts/Part2--APImanagement.md

 Before deploying this to AWS we need to complete a few more tasks.

-1. Init serverless project with
+1. Init serverless project in your project's root folder with

 ```
 npm install